#1 Ranked Children’s Hospital by U.S. News & World Report

 There are opportunities for fellows to become active participants in the Division’s robust Quality and Performance Program (QPP), which oversees all quality improvement activities.
 Fellows can attend team leadership meetings and quality improvement seminars, develop quality metrics for clinical outcomes and processes, review data for ongoing projects, and propose, implement, and present their own mentored QI project.
 Emphasis is on developing solid working knowledge of quality improvement principles and strategies for rigorous and effective implementation.

-The successful applicant will have a PhD or PsyD in clinical psychology or school psychology from an APA/CPA accredited doctoral program and have completed a pre-doctoral internship at an APAP/CPA accredited program.
-Additionally, applicants should have substantial clinical experience with children, including use and interpretation of psychological and neuropsychological tests, coursework in child development and developmental psychopathology, and experience with evidence based treatment and developmental disabilities; training and competence in addressing issues of diversity and individual differences; and a commitment to clinical research.
+The successful applicant will have a PhD or PsyD in clinical psychology or school psychology from an APA/CPA accredited doctoral program and have completed a predoctoral internship at an APAP/CPA accredited program.
+Additionally, applicants should have substantial clinical experience with children, including use and interpretation of psychological and neuropsychological tests, coursework in child development and developmental psychopathology, and experience with evidence-based treatment and developmental disabilities; training and competence in addressing issues of diversity and individual differences; and a commitment to clinical research.
 Boston Children’s Hospital is an Affirmative Action/Equal Opportunity Employer.
-The starting date for fellowship is September 2, 2013.
+The starting date for fellowship is Thursday, September 1, 2016.

-Interested applicants should complete the Boston Children’s Hospital Postdoctoral Fellowship application and send the completed application, letter of interest, curriculum vitae, three letters of reference, and certified transcript of doctoral work to Carol Berne, Administrative Coordinator of the Psychology Training Programs, Department of Psychology, Fegan 8, 300 Longwood Avenue, Boston, MA 02115, 617-3554563, email: firstname.lastname@example.org.
-Applications materials need to be received by January 11, 2013.
+Interested applicants should complete the Boston Children’s Hospital Postdoctoral Fellowship application (“Application for Postdoctoral Psychology Fellowship”) and send the completed application, letter of interest, curriculum vitae, three letters of reference, two psychological or neuropsychological reports, and certified transcript of doctoral work to Ms. Carol Berne, Department of Psychiatry, 300 Longwood Avenue, Boston, MA 02115.
+Her phone number is 617-355-4563 and her email is: firstname.lastname@example.org.
+Applications materials need to be received by Monday January 4, 2016.